<< If you enjoy this article, please consider sharing!! It really helps the site get noticed and is much appreciated!

 Bass lacks a bit of impact.

 Can be cold to some.
-Be weary of your sound source, as these are very revealing.
+Be wary of your sound source, as these are very revealing.

-Bumpy, somewhat uncomfortable head band.
+Bumpy, somewhat uncomfortable headband.
 This is now neutral because it didn’t bother some people, and the newer models resolved the issue.
 The Chinese models do not have headband bumps.

 Even at a somewhat low impedance, these will need to be driven by some sort of amp as they aren’t very efficient.
 The Woo Audio A5 will do the trick, but if you are looking for a more affordable solution, hang tight.